Updated: Apr 11

 It doesn’t matter if a user comes back one time or 100 times after the day you’ve selected.
 At the same time, if you select Day 7 as the day to measure against, it doesn’t matter if the user comes back on Day 7 or Day 700.
 Also, if you find that you have a low Day 30 rolling retention and high sessions per user, it could mean your app is grabbing user interest at first but struggling to keep it after a month of use.

 Up until here, we discussed what retention means and how the customer retention rate is calculated.
 Now, we are going to tell you more about what to do if your retention is low!

 It is crystal clear that it’s more probable to sell to an existing customer.
 If we take into account the costs of acquiring a new user, we can also see that selling to current customers is also more profitable.
 Considering what was mentioned, if users churn from your business, your chances of selling and making profits are lowered.
 We also need to understand the fact that downloading the app (or signing up for our service) is just the first step; as long as they have not used it, we have not converted them to our customers.
 So, we need to figure out “when” and “where” they can be converted.

-One of the best ways to convert users into customers, or just convincing them to use our apps, is by means of push notification.
-We can remind them if they have a shopping cart that they have not finished paying for, or if they have not opened our app in a while, and many more.
+One of the best ways to convert users into customers, or just convince them to use our apps, is by means of push notification.
+We can remind them that they have a shopping cart that they have not finished paying for or they have not opened our app in a while.